Patrick Kennedy (folklorist): Life

 Kennedy was born in the early part of 1801 in Kilmyshal beyond the outskirts of Bunclody, County Wexford, Ireland, in a financially well-off family of peasant stock.
-The lived in the village of Kilmyshal until reached age six, and Mount Leinster, which loomed tall over his boyhood hometown served as a backdrop of his first book.
+The lived in the village of Kilmyshal until he reached age six, and Mount Leinster, which loomed tall over his boyhood hometown, served as a backdrop of his first book.

-The family moved (in 1807) to some district in Castleboro, Killegney civil parish, Co.
-Wexford; it is known they resided particularly at Coolbawn townland from 1810–1814.
+In 1807, the family moved to a district in Castleboro, Killegney civil parish, County Wexford; it is known they resided particularly at Coolbawn townland from 1810 to 1814.
 Then in 1814 they moved again three miles east to Courtnacuddy, Rossdroit civil parish.
 During this period, Patrick went away briefly in 1813 to attend school at Shanowle near Taghmon, staying with his mother's relatives, but this lasted only one or two terms.
-Subsequently he was schooled closer to home at Cloughbawn, in Clonroche townland.
+Subsequently, he was schooled closer to home at Cloughbawn, in Clonroche townland.
 The school was run by the famous "Mr. O'Neill", and at first Patrick's classes were held at the Cloughbawn Parish Church, until a schoolhouse was erected by the landlord, Robert Carew.
 Patrick lodged at the home was Morgan Dunne, his room and board paid for by tutoring.
 The Cloughbawn school had high standards and Patrick would later commend it in writing.
 His studies there lasted until 1818 or late 1819.